 Farr West began working on preliminary engineering reports for the water and sewer utility systems for Hawthorne Utilities (HU) in 2008.
-The PERs identified significant deficiencies in the WWTP, while the sewer collection and water distribution systems had exceeded their lifespan.
+The PERs identified significant deficiencies in the wastewater treatment plant, while the sewer collection and water distribution systems had exceeded their lifespan.
 Farr West worked with HU to prepare and position multiple projects to apply and secure funding.
 First, improvements to the WWTP were designed and constructed in 2009-2010 as the critical-need improvements.
 Second, Farr West worked to amend the existing water and wastewater PERs to obtain a large USDA and SRF grant/loan funding package for the rehabilitation projects.

 The project included the design of nearly 12 miles of sewer collection and 15 miles of water distribution mains.
 The design spanned the entirety of the town and included service connections to over 1,100 properties.
-Understanding existing utilities for design purposes posed a significant challenge as there was little information available.
+Gathering background information for the existing utilities for design purposes posed a significant challenge as there was little information available.
 Proactive efforts were made such as potholing and line locating to better understand the existing utilities and provide a more complete design to minimize changes during construction.
-All utilities are located within narrow (10’ – 20’) alleys behind the homes.
+All utilities are located within narrow alleys behind homes.
 Many alleys had multiple active water mains, meandering communication, and miscellaneous unknown utilities, all greatly minimizing space for new utility design and construction.
 Project challenges included replacing both the water and sewer within the alleys while keeping the existing water and sewer system in service throughout construction.
 Separation between the water and sewer lines as required by NAC 445A.67155 was not always possible and many meetings with the NDEP Bureau of Safe Drinking Water resulted in successfully obtaining waivers from NAC requirements by utilizing mitigating measures during construction.
-Other design difficulties included coordination and access onto the Hawthorne Army Depot property for the sewer trunk main alignment that conveys sewer from the town to the wastewater treatment plant.
+Other design difficulties included coordination and access to the Hawthorne Army Depot property for the sewer trunk main alignment that conveys sewer from the town to the wastewater treatment plant.

 Contribution to the Well-Being of People and Communities